Trackunit/developer-hub/guides/sdk-docs/test-iris-apps/mocking-out-runtime-hooks.md

 parentDocSlug: test-iris-apps
 ---

-If you need to mock out runtimes you can do it like this, lets say you are using our hook `useAssetRuntime()` in your Iris App extension.
+If you need to mock out runtimes you can do it like this, lets say you are using our hook `useAssetRuntime()` in your IrisX App extension.
 Then you can mock it out like this:

 ```typescript